 Can Raspberry Ketones Grow Hair?

-In 2008, researchers in Japan released a paper detailing how raspberry ketones applied topically to the skin could regrow hair and improve the elasticity of skin on the face.
+In 2008, researchers in Japan released a paper detailing how raspberry ketones applied topically to the skin could regrow hair and improve the skin's elasticity on the face.
 Here's a video I created to help you understand this study:

 Because this study involved both hair growth and skin elasticity, let's summarize each segment into two different parts.